fastmachinelearning/hls4ml/docs/intro/setup.rst

 Quick Start
 =============

-For basic concepts to understand the tool, please visit the :doc:`Concepts <concepts>` chapter.
+For basic concepts to understand the tool, please visit the :doc:`Concepts <../api/concepts>` chapter.
 Here we give line-by-line instructions to demonstrate the general workflow.

 .. code-block:: python